agentstudio-ai/AgentStudio.AI.Core/README.md

 ### Development Setup

 1. Clone the repository
-2. Review the cognitive templates in `.agentstudio-ai/templates/`
+2. Review the framework files in `src/`
-3. Test changes using the build script: `./build.ps1`
+3. Test changes using the build script: `./scripts/build.ps1`
 4. Submit a pull request

 ## Changelog